CONFIDENTIALITY OF LIBRARY RECORDS AND PERSONALLY IDENTIFIABLE INFORMATION POLICIES

 Columbia University Libraries

 The Columbia University Libraries supports and complies with New York State Law (New York State Civil Practice Law & Rules 4508, Chapter 112, Laws of 1988) with respect to the confidentiality of library records.
 All library records relating to an individual patron's use of the library and its resources are confidential.
 These records may be consulted and used by library staff in the course of carrying out library operations, but will not be disclosed to others except upon the request or consent of the library user, or pursuant to subpoena, court order, or otherwise required by law.
-Such disclosure may be made only by Division Directors in consultation with the Deputy University Librarian and University Counsel.
+Such disclosure may be made only by Directors in consultation with the University Librarian and University Counsel.

 New York State Civil Practice Law & Rules 4508, Chapter 112, Laws of 1988